valjean-framework/valjean/doc/src/getting_started/install.rst

 of ``conda``.
 The Python version of the package should probably be the default one of ``conda``.

+The conda package is not editable.
+If you prefer to use an editable version of :mod:`valjean` associated with conda it would probably be easier to use conda to get the python version, then install the package via ``pip`` or ``poetry``.
+Virtual environnment have to be treated carefully in that case.
+To get an editable version offline fully working it might be necessary to install all (direct and indirect) dependencies.

 Checking package integrity
 --------------------------